Building Your Information Architecture

 How to display multiple geolocation properties on one combined map within the same template

-Step 1: Navigate to the Settings area and click on Templates.
-Locate the template to which you want to add Geolocation properties and click Edit.
+Step 1: Navigate to the Settings Settings icon area and click on Templates.
+Locate the template to which you want to add geolocation properties and click Edit.

 Step 2: Drag and drop the Geolocation property from the right side of the screen into the template, or add it by clicking on the plus icon next to the property.